 The Graduate Interdisciplinary Specialization in Aging is available to all graduate and professional students at The Ohio State University.
 Students must apply to enroll in the Specialization in Aging, must follow the criteria developed by the Graduate School and the Coordinating Committee for the Graduate Interdisciplinary Specialization in Aging (see Program Description), and successfully complete the required and elective coursework specified during the application process.

-The Office of Geriatrics and Gerontology coordinates the administrative aspects of the Specialization.
+The Office of Geriatrics and Interprofessional Aging Studies coordinates the administrative aspects of the Specialization.
 It is wise to contact the Office prior to beginning Specialization coursework to insure proper courses and credits are planned.
 Contact information for the Office is listed below.
 Students should also work with their departmental advisor to determine how best to incorporate the Specialization into their program of study.
 At least 14 hours of graduate coursework from the Master List of Courses is required.

 GRADUATE STUDENT APPLICATION PROCESS